On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: EXPERIMENTAL RESULTS AND DISCUSSIONS

 {

 }

+We also benchmark the performance of C-FLAG in the class-incremental setup by employing baselines such as LwF-FL (Learning without forgetting)~\cite{LwF}(CI), iCARL-FL~\cite{icarl}(CI) and TARGET~\cite{target}(CI).
+However, due to lack of space, we defer the results of the class-incremental setup to the supplementary.

+\textbf{Metrics:} The metrics used to evaluate the C-FLAG and the benchmarks are as follows: \\ \text{1.~Average accuracy (Acc)}: It is the average global model accuracy of all the tasks at the end of the final task in the CFL process.\\ \text{2.~Forgetting (Fgt):} It is the average forgetting evaluated on the global model.
+For $S$ tasks, the forgetting is defined as $\text{Forget}=\tfrac{1}{S-1}{\textstyle\sum}_{i=1}^{S-1}(a_{i,i} - a_{S,i})$, where $a_{i,j}$ denotes the global model accuracy of task-$j$ after training on the $i$-th task.

 \textbf{Comparison with Benchmarks:} We perform experiments to benchmark the performance of the proposed C-FLAG approach as compared to the task-incremental baselines listed above.
-From Table~\ref{tab:performance_iid} and Table~\ref{tab:performance_non_iid}, we observe that the proposed C-FLAG technique outperforms all the baselines for the Split-CIFAR10, Split-CIFAR100, and Split-TinyImagenet datasets with respect to accuracy.
+From Table~\ref{tab:performance_non_iid} and Table~\ref{tab:performance_iid}, we observe that the proposed C-FLAG technique outperforms all the baselines for the Split-CIFAR10, Split-CIFAR100, and Split-TinyImageNet datasets with respect to accuracy.
 In particular, we see that our technique leads to a very low value of forgetting for all the datasets.
-A detailed table with error bars for $3$ seeds is available in the supplementary.
+All entries in Table~\ref{tab:performance_non_iid} and Table~\ref{tab:performance_iid} are averaged over $3$ seeds, with standard deviation values provided in the supplementary material.

 In Fig.~\ref{fig:avg_task_iid}, we depict the average accuracy plots on Split-CIFAR10 and Split-CIFAR100 datasets for the proposed technique in the task-incremental setup as compared to the baselines.
 We observe that C-FLAG outperforms the baselines by demonstrating the highest average accuracy and lowest forgetting after each task.